I was once a tree in a school play.

 The risk of upsetting team supporters and golfers is why football grounds and golf courses are reluctant to let you scatter ashes over the turf.

-Given the medical shenanigans going on around the world these days over viruses, maybe it’s a good idea to plan ahead.
+Given the medical shenanigans going on around the world these days over viruses, maybe it’s a good idea to plan ahead as our friend did.

 I don’t care what you do when I’m gone, he told us.
 Just don’t bury me where the dog can find me.(Brian Andreas)